mertasaroglu/Topic-Modeling-in-AI-Usage-in-Automotive-Sector-/06_doc/user_queries.md

 1. “Which startups work on AI for automotive?”
 (Sourcing / Analytical) - take out of scope?

-2. "Summarize the latest research on AI and autonomous driving."
+2. "Summarize the latest research on autonomous driving."
 (Descriptive / Explanatory)

-3. "Summarize latest tech trends in development of AI agents" (Descriptive -- connected to project case study)
+3. "What are the latest tech trends in development of AI agents" (Descriptive / Topic extraction -- connected to project case study)

 4. "Summarize the key pain points/use cases in automotive AI."
 (Descriptive / Explanatory)

 5. “Show me recent patents on AI for automotive.”
-(Factual / Sourcing)
+(Factual extraction / Sourcing)

 6. “Which technologies are likely to mature next year?”
 (Timing / Predictive)

 7. "Which AI research topics are growing fastest?"
 (Trend / Analytical)

-8. “Which research topics in quatuum computing are moving from academy to application?”
+8. “Which research topics in quantum computing are moving from academy to application?”
 (Shift / TRL/Maturity)

 Out of Scope: